rcazzara/seldovia/_people/Kanaback_John.md

 cemetery_plot: 52
 source_file: Cemetery Directory
 ---
-**John   Kanaback** is buried in the Seldovia City Cemetery in plot 52.
-The cause of death is unknown.
+**John F. Kanaback** was born Sept.
+29, 1923, in Seldovia, to Walter Kanaback and Limpyada Murray.
+He attended schools in Seldovia until 10th grade.
+Mr. Kanaback worked in the cannery at Snug Harbor for 25 years.
+He served in the Territorial Guard.